 I reviewed Spook Street earlier this year and loved the prose and atmosphere and the undertone of LeCarré.
 Herron’s spooks are the antithesis of the invulnerable action hero.
 They are misfits whose personal flaws are deemed to outweigh their brilliance, thrown together in a shabby building, condemned to do the necessary but dull tasks that makes up much of the real work of the intelligence services.
 But for all that they do get into some scrapes…

 However, I recently picked up Black Widow and thought it was great.
-Brookmyre himself, in a note at the end of the book, says his later books (published as Chris Brookmyre) focus more on character and Black Widow is firmly targeted at the Gone Girl market.
+Brookmyre himself, in a note at the end of the book, says his later books (published as Chris Brookmyre) focus more on character.

 Black Widow is about Diana Jager, a surgeon who is accused of murdering her husband.
 Diana is complex, prickly, not necessarily likeable, much like her nemesis, the protagonist of the series, Jack Parlabane.
 The book has a cleverly layered narrative structure and deals with contemporary issues in a thoughtful, non-predictable way.
 Storytelling for grownups.